 Principles of Reiki

 Reiki does not cause the symptoms of the healing crisis.
 The four tenets of Reiki support this statement.
 The tenets are:

 - “Reiki does not deplete the practitioner’s energy.” – A Reiki practitioner is merely a conduit for the universal life force.
-The practice of Reiki actually rejuvenates the healer.
+The practice of Reiki rejuvenates the healer.
 This principle can be understood with the analogy of a tube or a hose through which running water flows.
-The tube does not get tired from the water activity, as the practitioner does not get drained by healing people.
+The tube does not get tired from the water activity, as the practitioner is not drained by healing people.

 Most spiritual healing practices (as with other holistic or alternative therapies—and even allopathic medical treatments) take time to do their work.
 None of them offer a quick solution to eradicate ailments.
 So patients should not expect a single Reiki session to cure them completely.
-A deeper release calls for more sessions.
+A more resounding release calls for more sessions.

 If you are concerned about anything regarding your treatment, contact your Reiki practitioner.
-If you feel any discomfort during a session, let your healer know immediately so they can adjust the level of therapy.
+If you feel discomfort during a session, let your healer know immediately so they can adjust the level of therapy.
 If you are experiencing severe or unabated post-Reiki reactions, consult your regular medical provider or GP immediately.

 Healing crises can have favorable effects, even if they make you feel awful.
 They indicate that your body is flushing out impurities and toxins and correcting imbalances in your energy system.
 They are signs that you are on the path to recovery and rejuvenation.